noahcui/bochengcui.github.io/index.md

 ### Experience

-Durham, New Hampshire September 2021- Present

-University of New Hampshire College of Engineering and Physical Sciences Teaching Assistant.\n
+University of New Hampshire College of Engineering and Physical Sciences, New Hampshire September 2021- Present Teaching Assistant.
 • TA for 1 ungraduated-level and 1 graduate-level CS courses.
-(System area)\n
+(System area)

-Durham, New Hampshire September 2021- Present\n
-University of New Hampshire College of Engineering and Physical Sciences\n Programming Assistance Center Consultant.\n
+University of New Hampshire College of Engineering and Physical Sciences, New Hampshire September 2021- Present Programming Assistance Center Consultant.
-• Programming Consultant, helping students with programming.\n
+• Programming Consultant, helping students with programming.

-Durham, New Hampshire February 2021- June 2021\n University of New Hampshire College of Engineering and Physical Sciences\n Computer Science Grader\n
+University of New Hampshire College of Engineering and Physical Sciences, February 2021- June 2021 Computer Science Grader
-• Grade for 2 computer science courses.\n
+• Grade for 2 computer science courses.

-Qingdao, China Team leader June 2015 - May 2017\n
+Intel China, Ltd., China Team leader June 2015 - May 2017
-Intel China, Ltd.\n
 • Lead a team to participat in the Excellent Student Program.
-Learned how to lead a team.\n
+Learned how to lead a team.

 ```markdown
 Syntax highlighted code block